AsgherAli/CV/README.md

 A start-up dedicated to improving the E-Learning experience.
 And education in general.

 **Trading Tutor** | [Udemy](https://www.udemy.com/user/trading-tutor/) _(Sep 2021 - July 2021)_<br>
-A coursed focused on the technical and fundamental side of trading and Investing.
+A course focused on the technical and fundamental side of trading and Investing.
 <br><br>

 ## 🏆 Accomplishments